-More than 3000 lions are found throughout the Serengeti, whereas the approximately 1000 leopards prefer the Seronera river region where they can be seen basking in flat topped acacia trees.
+More than 3000 lions are found throughout the Serengeti, whereas the approximately 1000 leopards prefer the Seronera river region where they can be seen basking in flat-topped acacia trees.
 Herds of elephants populate the northern park areas, while the ruthlessly poached, highly endangered black and white rhinos are found around the kopjes, head shaped rock formations in the park center.
 Buffalos are still abundant and populate the entire area in herds of differing sizes.

 Small game includes cheetahs, particularly in the southeastern plains; all three species of African jackals; beautifully patterned serval cats; hyrax and pythons around the kopjes; uncountable herbivores like giraffes, Grant gazelles, topi, impala, Coke’s hartebeest, Kongoni, oryx, dik-dik pairs and so many others.
 And if this is not enough, the visitor can watch baboons, vervet monkeys, porcupines, honey badgers, and mongoose just to mention a few of the hundreds of species populating the plains.

 Insectivorous aardvark and aardwolf, bush babies, zorillas, and nocturnal bat-eared foxes, but be aware that these are rarely spotted unless on a night game drive.

 Serengeti is a bird lover’s paradise and home to an extensive avian population of over 500 species, from the gigantic ostrich to crested eagles, martial eagles, majestic crowned cranes, colorful kingfishers, different hornbill species, glossy starlings, down to the tiny vibrant nectar sucking sunbirds.

 HISTORY, CONSERVATION, AND PEOPLE

 Since time immemorial, the people of the Maasai, one of Africa’s most celebrated tribes, have herded their essential cattle in the Serengeti plains.
 The Maasai are a semi-nomadic people of Nilotic ethnicity.
 Wearing their trademark red cloths, or ‘shuka’, the young boys used to wander the endless land with their sacred cow herds, learning survival in the wild and gathering knowledge about herbs and remedies, before their introduction to manhood.
 The traditional circumcision ceremony, taking place every 15 years or so, serves to initiate the boys into their new status of being Moran, that is, young warriors.